 Our hostel is now certified under the Five-Leaf system.
 We have been granted all five leaves!

 Our greywater system recycles the wastewater from our washing machines utilizing cascading ponds containing plants which are able to filter and clean the small amounts of contaminants in the water.
-We use biodegradable, no phosphorous laundry detergent and no bleach in order to reduce our impact on the environment.
+We use biodegradable, nonphosphorous laundry detergent and no bleach in order to reduce our impact on the environment.

-Biodigesters convert organic wastes into a nutrient rich liquid fertilizer and biogas, a renewable source of electrical and heat energy.
+Biodigesters convert organic wastes into a nutrient rich liquid fertilizer.

-We grow as many herbs and vegetables as we can with the limited space we have.
-But there are fruit and vegetable trucks that come through the neighborhood.
-When they roll through you just have to roll out of the hammock to get your food for dinner.
+We grow as many herbs and vegetables as we can with the limited space we have, and there are fruit and vegetable trucks that come through the neighborhood.
+When they come through you just have to roll out of the hammock to get your food for dinner.

-All the materials used at The Flutterby House were harvested within 30 miles.
-We do not use endangered hard woods.
+All the materials used at the Flutterby House were harvested from within 30 miles.
+We do not use endangered hardwoods in our construction.